Skip to content

 30. “Emergency At The Airport – Pay Now”

-You’re told paying immediately is the only way to prevent “return to sender”.
+You’re told that paying immediately is the only way to prevent “return to sender”.

 Why it’s a scam: Manufactured crises force snap payments.
 Real carriers don’t collect random fees via messaging apps.